jim-plus/llm-abliteration/README.md

 ## Introduction

 There exist directions that cause LLMs to refuse users' input.
 Abliteration is a technique that can approximate the most significant refusal direction by contrasting harmful and harmless prompts, and then remove/ablate the direction from the model.
-This is a proof-of-concept implementation to explore the removal refusals from an LLM without the use of TransformerLens, although some GPU acceleration has been implemented.
+This is a proof-of-concept implementation to explore the removal refusals from an LLM without the use of TransformerLens.

+Architectures: Both conventional (dense) and selected MoE architectures are now supported.
 The code in various forms has been tested on Llama-3.2, Qwen2.5-Coder, Ministral-8b, Mistral-7B-Instruct-v0.2, gemma-3-27b-it, and Mistral-Nemo-Instruct-2407.

 VRAM/RAM requirements: This codebase reflects efforts to reduce VRAM usage.
 You can abliterate whatever any model provided it fits within VRAM.
 Loading model in 4-bit precision using bitsandbytes is possible and recommended for large models when VRAM is limited.
-It is assumed that there is enough cpu memory to load the **bf16** (or full weight) model; the method for ablating the refusal vector could be enhanced to perform lazy-loading in the future to reduce this requirement.

-CUDA is assumed to be available.
-The original abliteration paper and code used TransformerLens, and measured resid_pre, resid_mid, and resid_post.
-Failspy's code measured resid_pre and resid_post.
-Sumandora's code based on Transformers accesses the equivalent of resid_post with hidden_states.
+Ablation loads in one safetensors shard at a time into CPU memory; at most one layer is ablated within VRAM, allowing ablation of large models.

+Compute requirements: CUDA or Apple Metal is assumed to be available.
+CPU-only is impractical due to the inference requirement, though it can theoretically be done.

 > [!NOTE]
-> Abliteration does not guarantee full removal of censorship.
+> Abliteration does not guarantee full removal of censorship, as refusal direction is diffuse.
 Abliteration doesn't necessarily mean the model is completely uncensored; a properly abliterated model will not explicitly refuse, theoretically, based on the nature of refusals captured in datasets used for abliteration.

+The original abliteration paper and code used TransformerLens, measuring resid_pre, resid_mid, and resid_post.
+Failspy's code measured resid_pre and resid_post.
+Sumandora's code based on Transformers accesses the equivalent of resid_post with hidden_states; this codebase is ultimately descended from that.

 For an explanation of abliteration, see: https://huggingface.co/blog/mlabonne/abliteration

-This repo enables norm-preserving biprojected abliteration. https://huggingface.co/blog/grimjim/norm-preserving-biprojected-abliteration
+This repo enables norm-preserving biprojected abliteration, a combination of geometric modification to abliteration to reduce the impact on model performance. https://huggingface.co/blog/grimjim/norm-preserving-biprojected-abliteration

-Removal of the projected contribution during measurement is optional, as is removal of the projected contribution during ablation as well as norm preservation.
-This reverts default functionality to conventional abliteration, and enables independent exploration of the three options.
+Removal of the projected contribution during measurement to orthogonalize the refusal direction is optional, as is removal of the projected contribution during ablation as well as norm preservation.
+Default functionality is conventional abliteration, and enables independent exploration of the three options.

 ## Quick Start